 Basic Flapjacks

-This recipe for basic flapjacks is the perfect combination of chewy and crunchy, but also low in calories!
+This recipe for banana flapjacks is the perfect combination of chewy and crunchy, but also low in calories!

 Throw in dried fruits or chocolate chips for added sweetness, or cut into smaller squares or a snack-size treat.